lavantien/dotfiles/README.md

 /swapfile swap swap sw 0 0
 ```

+- With ZFS enable you have to use this insetad: <https://askubuntu.com/a/1198916>

-- Add this line in `/etc/sysfs.conf`, if you're AMD, use `zenpower`:
+- Add this line in `/etc/sysfs.conf`:

 ```bash
 mode class/powercap/intel-rapl:0/energy_uj = 0444